-- 1 Remove the GC from its shipping box. - 2 Place the GC on the bench top.
-Make sure gas and power supplies are accessible.
-Place related equipment near the GC. - 3 If space is limited behind the GC, attach the optional oven exhaust deflector to the back of the GC as shown below.
-(Order Option 306 or part number G1530-80650.)
+3 If space is limited behind the GC, attach the optional oven exhaust deflector to the back of the GC as shown below.
+(Order Option 306 or part number G3450-81650.)
 The deflector hangs from the exhaust vents on four hooks.

-Figure 3 Correct position of the oven exhaust deflector
+Figure 3.
+Correct position of the oven exhaust deflector

-The oven exhaust deflector accepts a 10-cm (4 in.) diameter exhaust duct, and adds about 13 cm to the depth of the GC.
+The oven exhaust deflector accepts a 10-cm (4 in.) diameter exhaust duct, and adds about 13 cm to the depth of the GC, but this additional depth does not increase the depth required for proper ventilation.

-Step 2.
-Verify line voltage, voltage settings, and power cord.
+Step 2 Verify line voltage, voltage settings, and power cord

 - 1 Locate the power label near the power cord connector on the back of the GC.
-(See Figure 2.)
 Compare the instrument power settings with the laboratory line voltage.
-See "Power consumption" below. - 2 Verify that the power cord is correct for the voltage and location.
-See "Power cords available" on page 15.
+See "Power consumption" on page 16. - 2 Verify that the power cord is correct for the voltage and location.
+"Power cords available" on page 17.